ssj234/Bitcoin-and-Cryptocurrency-Technologies/README.md

 # Bitcoin and Cryptocurrency Technologies
-Course about BitCoin and Cryptocurrency  from Princeton
+Course about BitCoin and Cryptocurrency Technologies from Princeton

 # Course